Heshang Gong

 Heshang Gong (also Ho-Shang Kung) is the reputed author of one of the earliest commentaries on the Tao Te Ching of Laozi to survive to modern times, which is dated to the latter part of the Han dynasty.
-He was reputedly a reclusive Chinese hermit from the 1st century CE.
+While reputedly a reclusive Chinese hermit contemporary to Emperor Wen of Han (203/02 – 6 July 157 BCE), the commentaries attributed to Heshang Gong are in fact safely datable to around 130 CE.

 Little is known about the life of Heshang Gong; however the impact of his writing is extensive in regards to the understanding and translation of the Dao De Jing, and is considered one of the earliest proponents of Taoist meditative practices which cultivate the “three treasures” of vitality, energy, and spirit, and the "dual cultivation" of spiritual nature (性 (xìng)) and life-and-destiny (命 (mìng)).

 Biography

 Heshang Gong's name is only known as the epithet Riverside Elder (河上公 (héshàng gōng)), being an early form of anshang 岸上, meaning on the bank or shore.
 What we know of Heshang Gong comes from the preface written by Ge Xuan 葛玄, a Taoist of the third century AD.

-According to Ge Xuan, the emperor Han Wenti a keen student of the Tao Te Ching, had heard that Heshang Gong was an expert on that text, and sent for him to come to the emperor to teach him.
+According to Ge Xuan, Emperor Wen of Han, a keen student of the Tao Te Ching, had heard that Heshang Gong was an expert on that text, and sent for him to come to the emperor to teach him.
 The hermit declined the invitation to teach the emperor, saying, "Tao is esteemed and Te honored, one cannot ask much about them."
 Annoyed, the emperor went to the hermit and sternly informed him that as he resided within the bounds of the Empire, and the emperor had the power to make him rich or poor.
 Heshang Gong immediately rose into the air and replied, "above: "Now above I have not reached heaven, in the middle I am not bound to men, below I am not staying on earth.
 How do I belong to the people?
 How could your Majesty want to make me rich and honored or poor and despised?"

 The emperor realized that he was speaking to a divine emissary, repented of his brusque manner, and begged of the hermit to be instructed in the work.
-Thereupon Heshang Gong presented his commentary to emperor Han Wenti.
+Thereupon Heshang Gong presented his commentary to the emperor.